yahoojapan/NGT/python/README.md

   index = ngt.Index.create(b"tmp", dim)
   index.insert(vectors)
-  # You can also insert objects from a file like this.
+  # You can also insert vectors from a file like this.
   # index.insert_from_tsv('list.tsv')

   index.save()